• Skip to primary navigation

 • 1 lb refrigerated pizza dough

-• 6 oz shaved beef steak like ribeye, strip, skirt, or flank steak see notes
+• 6 oz shaved beef steak (see notes)

 • ½ onion thinly sliced

-• 1 green bellpepper thinly sliced on short side
+• ½ green bellpepper cored and thinly sliced on short side

-• 2-3 oz cremini mushrooms wiped clean with a wet paper towel and thinly sliced
+• 2-3 oz cremini (baby bella) mushroom wiped clean and thinly sliced; about 4-6 mushroom

 • 2-3 cloves garlic minced